some-natalie/some-natalie/_posts/2022-11-28-kubernetes-for-enterprise-ci.md

 ![slide-17](/assets/graphics/2022-11-21-cloud-native/slide-17.jpg)

 We're going to need to know a bit about how the Linux kernel handles permissions.
 Containers are not a kernel primitive, but a combination of a regular process and some special guardrails.
-This means that Kubernetes is scheduling processes for multiple projects on shared hardware _without_ the isolation of a virtual machine because :sparkles: containers are not VMs :sparkles:.
+This means that Kubernetes is scheduling processes for multiple projects on shared hardware _without_ the isolation of a virtual machine because ✨ containers are not VMs ✨.

 This isn't the end of the world, but our toolbox has changed compared to managing virtual machines.
 Let's take a quick look at some of those tools.